SEND & AP Change Programme

 Information for Parent Carers

-West Midlands SEND and AP Change Programme February 2025 update
+West Midlands SEND and AP Change Programme Summer Term 2025 update

-Since the last update in December, we have been focussing on a number of areas that we can learn from to improve our services.
+Since the last update in Spring we have been focussing on a number of areas that we can learn from to improve our services.

 As part of our next steps, we want to:

-- Develop Inclusion services across the West Midlands, which means you will see how we want service provision to look in the future, and the best ways we can develop the curriculum on offer and the staff that provide it.
+- Develop a Local Inclusion Support Offer (LISO) across the West Midlands which means you will see how we want service provision to look in the furute, and the best ways we can develop the curriculum on offer and the staff that provide it through training, advice and direct delivery.

-- Continue improving the ELSEC programme which means you will see us working to make sure the service is the highest quality.
-We also hope to extend the ELSEC programme into new schools and nurseries running until July 2026
+- Continue improving the ELSEC programme which means you will see us working to make sure the service is the highest quality expanding to wave 2 schools.

 Action update details